RashSR/Exasol-Preprocessor-Temporal/README.md

 ``` sql
 DELETE FROM <tbl_name> WHERE <condition>;
 ```

-**Note: Due to its prototype nature this implementation does not support all possible SQL commands.
-Each successful query is confirmed with a status message e.g. how many rows are affected by this change.**

 One of the main feature of this tool is to retrieve outdated data.
 For this, a *SELECT* query needs to be extended by a *AS OF SYSTEM TIME* clause.
 This should look like:<br>
 ``` sql